Marshall School

 - Total number of students: 435, 20 international students

-- Type of Study: coeducational
+- Type of studying: mixed

-- Type of accommodation: on-campus dormitory.
+- Type of accommodation: on-campus residence.

 Accommodation, meals, prices

 All students live in the on-campus dormitory called Marshall House.
 The dormitory offers single rooms with common shared spaces throughout the dormitory.
 Shared spaces include a kitchen and dining room, a Global Learning Center, a recreation room, and an outdoor courtyard.
-Meals are provided by the school cafeteria during the school day.
-Dinners and meals on the weekend are provided to the students in the dormitory.
-Students have access to the Marshall House kitchen to prepare their meals if they desire.

 Subjects and sports